 Stevie Smith book collection

-The University purchased the Stevie Smith book collection (ref U SSC) at auction in 1979.
+The University of Hull purchased the Stevie Smith book collection (ref U SSC) at auction in 1979.
 This includes numerous books by and about her including many first editions.
 The collection also features over 100 newspaper and periodicals containing poems, articles, articles and reviews by Stevie Smith and reviews of her work, obituaries and other material.